Abraham Lincoln: Historical reputation

 The Black orator and former slave Frederick Douglass stated that in "his company, I was never reminded of my humble origin, or of my unpopular color", and Lincoln has long been known as the Great Emancipator.
 (Note: The origin of the nickname is unknown.)
-By the late 1960s, however, some Black intellectuals denied that Lincoln deserved that title.
+By the late 1960s, some Black intellectuals denied that Lincoln deserved that title.
 Lerone Bennett Jr. won wide attention when he called Lincoln a White supremacist in 1968.
 He noted that Lincoln used ethnic slurs and argued that Lincoln opposed social equality and proposed that freed slaves voluntarily move to another country.
 Defenders of Lincoln highlighted his condemnation of slavery and his contributions to its abolition, casting his delays and racist rhetoric as concessions to political necessity rather than reflections of his personal beliefs.

 Lincoln has also been characterized as a folk hero and as "Honest Abe".
-David Herbert Donald opined in his 1996 biography that Lincoln was endowed with the personality trait of negative capability, attributed to extraordinary leaders who were "capable of being in uncertainties... without any irritable reaching after fact and reason".
+David Herbert Donald opined in his 1996 biography that Lincoln was endowed with the personality trait of negative capability, attributed to extraordinary leaders who were "capable of being in uncertainties ... without any irritable reaching after fact and reason".
 Lincoln has often been portrayed by Hollywood, almost always in a flattering light; the film historian Melvyn Stokes writes that "moviemakers have commonly used Lincoln primarily as a metaphor for ideas and values they approved".
-Lincoln has also been admired by political figures outside the U.S., including the German political theorist Karl Marx and Giuseppe Garibaldi, leader of the Italian Risorgimento, and later Indian independence leader Mahatma Gandhi, German politician Willy Brandt, and Nelson Mandela, who likened the "new birth of freedom" Lincoln referenced in the Gettysburg Address to the end of apartheid in South Africa.
+Lincoln has also been admired by political figures outside the U.S., including the German philosopher Karl Marx; Giuseppe Garibaldi, leader of the Italian Risorgimento; Indian independence leader Mahatma Gandhi; German politician Willy Brandt; and Nelson Mandela, who likened the "new birth of freedom" Lincoln spoke of in the Gettysburg Address to the end of apartheid in South Africa.